OlegDzhuraev/Tags/README.md

 }
 ```

-Consume tag - this code checks if there specific tag and if it exists - returns true and removes this tag from the object (if it stacked, removes only one):
+Consuming a tag.
+This method checks if object has specific tag and if it exists - returns true and removes this tag from the object (if it stacked, removes only one):
 ```cs
 if (gameObject.ConsumeTag(Tag.Example))
 {